allenkei/CPDstergm/README.md

+# R package
+This package detects multiple change points simultaneously in a sequence of temporal and dyadic dependent networks, under the Separable Temporal Exponential-family Random Graph Model.

 # The paper:
 Change Point Detection on a Separable Model for Dynamic Networks\
 Yik Lun Kei\*, Hangjian Li\*, Yanzhen Chen, Oscar Hernan Madrid Padilla\